 by Mike Ratliff

-But even more so I consider all thing to be loss on account of the excellency of the knowledge of Christ Jesus my Lord, on account of whom all thing I suffered loss and I consider them dung, that I may gain Christ and be found in him, not having my own righteousness that is of the law, but the righteousness through faith in Christ, the righteousness from God based upon faith, to know him and the power of his resurrection and the fellowship of his sufferings being conformed to his death, that if somehow I may attain to the resurrection from the dead.
-(Philippians 3:7-11 Possessing the Treasure New Testament Version 1)
+7 But whatever things were gain to me, those things I have counted as loss for the sake of Christ.
+8 More than that, I count all things to be loss in view of the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them but rubbish so that I may gain Christ, 9 and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith, 10 that I may know Him and the power of His resurrection and the fellowship of His sufferings, being conformed to His death; 11 in order that I may attain to the resurrection from the dead.
+Philippians 3:7-11 (NASB)

 From where does the righteousness of the Christian come?
 If you think that is an unimportant question or one that we do not need to spend much time on, then you could quite possibly be one who is either the next victim of a deceiver or have already been deceived.
 If we look at the opposition to the gospel of our Lord Jesus Christ by professing Christians, in other words, either apostates or the religious who believe they are Christian through their religion, they claim righteousness comes from some other way beyond what the gospel of our Lord Jesus Christ says.
 Many of these were like I was growing up as a Southern Baptist.
 My understanding of salvation was that one had to be religious, but it all started with that profession of faith that was followed by Baptism, which I did in the 4th grade (1960).
 I was not regenerate.
 I was religious and since it was all works of the flesh in order to please God (law), I could not do a very good job of it nor did I like nor did I keep it up very long.
 However, my heart goes out to all those like me who grew up like me and did that same thing.
 I pray that God has mercy on you and draw you into His light and obedience to the Gospel as He did me in 1986.